vasiaxe/Grad-Cam_Xray_Classifier/README.md

 ## Grad-CAM Interpretability

 Grad-CAM was used to inspect which regions influenced the model's predictions.
-In false-positive cases, where normal X-rays were predicted as pneumonia, heatmaps sometimes highlighted both lung regions and non-lung areas such as borders, shoulders, or lower image regions.
+In false-positive cases, where normal X-rays were predicted as pneumonia, heatmaps sometimes highlighted both lung regions and non-lung areas such as borders, shoulders, or lower image regions

-This suggests that the baseline CNN may partially rely on shortcut features or dataset-specific artifacts.
+This suggests that the baseline CNN may partially rely on shortcut features or dataset-specific artifacts

 ![Grad-CAM False Positive](outputs/figures/gradcam_false_positive.png)